adbd-upc/Bayes-Zipf-Polylog/SEIO-2025/README.md

-# Materials for SEIO 2025 talk
+# SEIO 2025

-This folder contains the slides and supporting material for the talk given at SEIO 2025 (in Lleida).
+This folder contains the slides and supporting materials for the SEIO 2025 talk in Lleida.

 You can find: